pranauww/trip_planner_ai/README.md

 - Ask about specific activities, restaurants, or attractions
 - Get personalized recommendations based on your preferences
 - Use quick suggestion buttons for common questions
+- View AI-generated recommendation cards with ratings and booking links

 ### 3. **Visual Itinerary**
 - View your trip on an interactive map
 - Explore the 3D globe view of your route
-- Browse day-by-day itinerary with detailed information
+- Browse AI-generated day-by-day itinerary with detailed information
 - See AI-generated insights about weather and local tips

 ## 🎯 Key Differentiators from Mindtrip AI